-If you take Neil Gaiman’s Masterclass from start to finish, by the end of the course you’ll be able to:
+If you take Neil Gaiman’s Masterclass from start to finish, through the writing exercises in the course you’ll be able to:

 - develop stronger characters and settings

-- learn how to listen more intuitively to (and trust) your “inner” writing voice
+- learn how to listen more intuitively to (and trust) your unique voice

 - uncover the sources of inspiration that will lead to more creative stories

 How Neil Gaiman’s Masterclass Won’t Help Your Writing

 No Masterclass for writers is perfect, and none of them can cram everything into one course.
 With that said, here’s what you won’t get from Neil Gaiman’s Masterclass.

 - A step-by-step guide on writing a fictional book from start to finish